 Please note the bill payment service provided by your bank produces a manual check that is sent directly to NCB's lockbox at the address below.
 Please initiate the payment 3-5 days prior to the due date to ensure the payment will be processed in a timely manner.
 Please indicate your Resident Account Number on the memo line (Ex.
 XX/XX).

 (3) Mail a Check payable to:

-Highpoint-On-The-Hudson-Owners, Inc. Garthchester Realty PO Box 5089 White Plains, NY 10602-5089
+Name of Property Garthchester Realty PO Box 5089 White Plains, NY 10602-5089

 SAMPLE STATEMENT & ACCOUNT etc.